sadkowsk/native-lands-locator/README.md

 # Native Lands Locator (NatLLo)
-Native Lands Locator (NatLLo) is a custom GPT to match your inputs' geographic references with nearby native and indigenous lands, with implications for further development using other models and approaches.
+Native Lands Locator (NatLLo) is a custom GPT that match your inputs' geographic references with nearby native and indigenous lands, with implications for further development using other models and approaches.

 Try NatLlo with your OpenAI account here: https://chat.openai.com/g/g-KP0esL5Q8-native-lands-locator